saltwotter/WayfinDex/docs/ARCHITECTURE.md

 ### Custom Categories

-Categories are automatically created with defaults if `src/categories.json` doesn't exist.
+Categories are automatically created with defaults if `categories.json` doesn't exist in the repository root.
 To customize:

 ```json
 {